CompliSpace/complispace.github.com/_posts/2011-04-29-April-Updates.markdown

 Fundamentals.

-###Issue 210 - Under certain conditions an error occurs when uploading a file to
+###Issue 210 - Under certain conditions an error occurs when uploading a file
-the File Library (can not create asset folder - already exists) After clients have requested or required database rollbacks some sites were not able to upload new files.
+After clients have requested or required database rollbacks some sites were not able to upload new files.
 This has been addressed.